Time Charter Indemnity

-Majority of time charters will include a clause entitling the charterer to have full use of the vessel during the charter and undertaking that the master will comply with the charterer’s orders and instructions to this end.
+Majority of time charters will include a clause entitling the charterer to have full use of the ship during the charter and undertaking that the ship master will comply with the time charterer’s orders and instructions to this end.

-One of the most important rights conferred on the charterer by such a clause is the right to issue bills of lading which the master is required to sign on demand, and which can be enforced by a third party holder against the shipowner even though their terms differ radically from the terms of the charterparty.
-In return, the charterer undertakes to indemnify the shipowner against any additional liability incurred by him as a consequence of the exercise of these powers.
+One of the most important rights conferred on the charterer by such a clause is the right to issue Bills of Lading (B/L) which the ship master is required to sign on demand, and which can be enforced by a third party holder against the shipowner even though their terms differ radically from the terms of the charterparty.
+In return, the time charterer undertakes to indemnify the shipowner against any additional liability incurred by him as a consequence of the exercise of these powers.